Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

 You can follow these steps to dismiss the alert.

-1. Once the pipeline eShoponWeb has been completed, from the left navigation pane under **Repos**, go to the Azure DevOps **Advanced Security** dashboard and click on Secrets.
+1. Once the pipeline eShoponWeb has been completed, from the left navigation pane under **Repos**, go to the Azure DevOps **Advanced Security** dashboard and click on **Secrets**.

-1. Click on the following item, Microsoft Storage account... to see the exposed secret and how we easily dismiss the alert.
+1. Click on the following item, **Microsoft Storage account...** to see the exposed secret and how we easily dismiss the alert.

-1. Click on Close alert to dismiss the alert, select Revoked, then click Close.
+1. Click on **Close alert** to dismiss the alert.
+Select **Revoked**, and then click on **Close**.

     ![Closing Alert](media/advlab24.png)

     >**Note**: Once the code is merged into the main, GHAzDO starts a background scan of this repo and looks for exposed credentials.
-The scan doesn't just look at the tip of the main either, since attackers would look through all the branches and the entire commit history.
+The scan doesn't just look at the tip of the main, since attackers would look through all the branches and the entire commit history.

-1. Go to the Azure DevOps Advanced Security dashboard, click on Secrets, and subsequently click on **View other alerts**, you will see a list of other exposed Secrets alerts that have been found.
+1. Go to the Azure DevOps Advanced Security dashboard, click on **Secrets**, and subsequently click on **View other alerts**.
+You will see a list of other exposed secret alerts that have been found.

-1. You will see that the alert Microsoft Storage account... no longer exists, as it is now revoked.
+1. You will see that the alert **Microsoft Storage account...** no longer exists, as it is now revoked.

-    >**Note**: Anyone with contributor permissions for a repository can view a summary of all alerts for a repository but only project administrators can dismiss Advanced Security alerts.
+    >**Note**: Anyone with contributor permissions for a repository can view a summary of all alerts for a repository, but only project administrators can dismiss Advanced Security alerts.

 ## Review
-In this lab you have completed the following:
+In this lab, you have completed the following:

-- Viewed alerts of the repository
+- Viewed alerts of the repository.
-- Fixed secret scanning alerts
+- Fixed secret scanning alerts.
-- Dismissed secret scanning alerts
+- Dismissed secret scanning alerts.

 Click **Next** to proceed with the next lab.